-Do you think your ISP is cheating you?
-These speed test sites help you find out
+Think your ISP is cheating you?
+The best internet speed tests help you find out

 Bandwidth Place

-Another HTML5-based speed test, Bandwidth Place, pushes aside anything that might get in the way of accurate results, and is lightweight enough to run on a large number of devices.
-The site has been around since 2002, but adopted the new HTML protocol in early 2013 to expand its compatibility and allow easy access from mobile devices.
+Another HTML5-based speed test, Bandwidth Place, pushes aside anything that might get in the way of accurate results and is lightweight enough to run on a large number of devices.
+The site has been around since 2002, but it adopted the new HTML protocol in early 2013 to expand its compatibility, and allow easy access from mobile devices.

-Server selection is either done by lowest available ping, or using specific locations and servers that allow you to see how distance alters your latency and speeds.
-In addition to offering internet speed information, Bandwidth Place also provides news about broadband services and offers regarding more comprehensive connectivity options.
+Server selection is either done by lowest available ping, or by using specific locations and servers that allow you to see how distance alters your latency and speeds.
+In addition to offering internet speed information, Bandwidth Place also provides news about broadband services, and offers regarding more comprehensive connectivity options.

 Test your connection at: